 - You have the right to be involved in the decision making process related to your care.
 (Parents/guardians of children or adolescents have the right to be involved on behalf of their children with limited exceptions.)

 - You have a right to be advised if any portion of your care or treatment program is a part of any experimental or research program.

 - You have a right to refuse to participate in any experimental or research program.

 - You have the right to review your medical records and to have the information explained to you.

-- You have the right to be told of realistic care alternatives when medical center care is no longer appropriate.
+- You have the right to be told of realistic care alternatives when hospital care is no longer appropriate.

 - You have the right to request the opinion of a consultant.